withastro/docs/src/pages/en/guides/markdown-content.md

 ### Markdown Layouts

-Markdown pages have a special frontmatter property for `layout` that defines the relative path to an `.astro` [layout component](/en/core-concepts/layouts).
+Markdown pages have a special frontmatter property for `layout` that defines the relative path to an Astro [layout component](/en/core-concepts/layouts).
 This component will wrap your Markdown content, providing a page shell and any other included page template elements.

 ```markdown
 ---